misingnoglic/misingnoglic.github.io/_posts/2018-10-15-python-for-java-programmers-p3.markdown

 print(nums)  # [1, 2, 3, 5, 6, 7, 8]
 {% endhighlight %}

-`sort` can take an optional argument `reversed`, that when set True will sort the list from largest to smallest.
+`sort` can take an optional argument `reverse`, that when set True will sort the list from largest to smallest.

 {% highlight python %}
 nums = [8, 5, 6, 7, 1, 2, 3]
-nums.sort(reversed=True)
+nums.sort(reverse=True)
 print(nums)  # [8, 5, 6, 7, 1, 2, 3]
 {% endhighlight %}